Privacy Policy for AIDS Alabama

 SMS Terms & Conditions

 By opting into SMS from a web form or other medium, you are agreeing to receive SMS messages from AIDS Alabama.
-This includes SMS messages for appointment scheduling, appointment reminders, post-visit instructions, lab notifications, and billing notifications.
+This includes SMS messages for events, appointment scheduling, appointment reminders, post-visit instructions, lab notifications, and billing notifications.
 Message frequency varies.
 Message and data rates may apply.
-See privacy policy at www.aidsalabama.org/contact.
-Message HELP for help.
-Reply STOP to any message to opt out.
+See privacy policy listed below.
+Message HELP for help to 205-918-8181.
+Reply STOP to any message to opt out or to 205-918-8181.

 We will not disclose or share your phone number or other information with any affiliated marketing or third parties.